 return response

-While list_of_goods is being cached, change_price handler effectively invalidates list_of_goods cache result, so next call will fetch updated list.
+While list_of_goods is being cached, change_price handler effectively invalidates list_of_goods cache result, so next call will fetch an updated list.

-response_cache() decorator is applied to handler.
+The response_cache() decorator is applied to handler.
 It is pretty far from the WSGI entry point, there are number of middlewares as well as routing in between (all these are relatively time consuming, especially routing).
 What if we were able determine cache profile for the given request earlier, being the first middleware in the chain.
-This is where HTTPCacheMiddleware comes to scene.
+This is where HTTPCacheMiddleware comes to the scene.

 HTTPCacheMiddleware serves exactly this purpose.
 It is initialized with two arguments: